 In 2015, Camp Erin–Twin Cities is scheduled for July 24-26.
 First-time campers will be given priority.
 All past Camp Erin-Twin Cities participants will be automatically placed on a waiting list.

 Here are two versions of our 2015 Camp Erin application.
 Use whichever you prefer.
 With the Microsoft Word version, you can save it to your computer and type in your responses.
-Or, you can print out the fill-in-by-hand pdf version.
+Or, you can print out the PDF.
 (Please use a pen and print clearly.)
 You'll find more detailed instructions on the first page of the application.

 For more about Camp Erin–Twin Cities, read our Frequently Asked Questions.
 You also can call 952-892-2111 with questions or to request application materials be sent to you by mail if you are not able to use one of the linked versions above.